☁️ Cloud Infrastructure - Basics

 Google Cloud Deployment Manager

 Test your IaC definitions.
 All tools should have a dry-run mode, or some mock/test library; even a simple lint or smoke test is fine.
-Also setup this to your project CI (e.g. CircleCI).
+Setup this to your project CI like GitHub Actions.

-Use centralized logging.
+Use centralized low-level logging.
 One of your users reports an error that happened.
-You would like to see the low-level logs what was happening on the environment during that time but you may have no way of knowing which of your hundreds of servers caused the error.
+You would like to see the low-level logs what was happening on the environment during that time, but you may have no way of knowing which of your hundreds of servers are related to the error.

 AWS CloudWatch